bitkarrot/scheduler/README.md

 Notes:

 - Additional Requirements: python-crontab==3.0.0
-- draft: running on OSX only at the moment.
+- This is a Draft: running on OSX only at the moment.
 - crontab needs access crontab -e permissions in order to work or else cannot read/write to crontab file.
+- .env.example contains the variable the user that has read/write crontab access at the system level

-- TODO list: API, Docs, unit tests, code cleanup
+- TODO list: clean up API, Docs, unit tests, other code cleanup, front end validation checks